fr0ntm4n001/QA-Automation-Engineer-Portfolio/README.md

-# 🌟 SQA Engineer Portfolio
+# 🌟 Fahad's QA Portfolio

 Welcome to my Software Quality Assurance (SQA) portfolio!

 <p align="justify"">
 👋 I’m a detail-oriented <b>QA Engineer</b> , currently working as a Lead QA at DQ , with <b> 3 + years of hands-on experience </b> in both <b> manual </b>and <b>automation </b>testing of web and mobile applications.